Skip to main content

 PRDs act as a helpful guide for new team members and a reference point for future updates.
 They make it easier to pick up where others left off and build on previous work smoothly.

-What elements should a Product Requirements Document include?
+What elements should a product requirements document include?

 Product or version details